-A court hearing is expected to be scheduled in the second quarter of 2019 which will be the first time the court will actually consider the issues.
+A court hearing is scheduled for 17th September 2019 which will be the first time the court will actually consider the issues.
 Should the outcome be positive for Ismail Ziada it is now expected the Israeli military defendants will pursue the case up to the Dutch Supreme Court which can take several years and significant financial resources.

 The Ziada family has been using their own personal funds and some generous contributions from friends and supporters to pursue their case on behalf of all the victims of Israeli war crimes.
+Last year Roger Waters gave our fundraiser a major boost in a magnificent gesture of solidarity.
 If justice Is to be gained for the Palestinian victims, the case needs our moral and financial support.
-The target is EUR 50,000.

 The case being taken by the Ziadas has a real chance of a providing a major breakthrough and the establishment of a legal precedent that will benefit other Palestinians and hopefully prevent further Israeli war crimes.